 East to Castleton

 A 2½-mile walk to the next station Castleton, along a clearly waymarked bridleway, along a ridge, beside open moorland, with fine views across the dale.
-To start the walk, leave the station by a minor path and through a gate, then turn right onto the major track.
+To start the walk, leave the station by a minor path and through a gate, then turn right onto the major track and through woodland.
+You can come back on the other side the railway, or catch the train back.

 |Journey times from Commondale|